-Lack of sleep or lack of enough sleep is a major problem for many people in the modern world.
-No wonder, in the age of technology and rapid economic development many people are suffering from a lot of chronic diseases and other illness such as cancer, pneumonia and inflammatory diseases, and a down-regulated immunity.
+Lack of sleep or lack of sleep is a major problem for many people in the modern world.
+No wonder, in the age of technology and rapid economic development many people are suffering from a lot of chronic diseases and other illnesses such as cancer, pneumonia, and inflammatory diseases, and a down-regulated immunity.

-One cause to this is lifestyle choices such as increased screen time and exposure to electronics blue light before going to sleep. a part of.
+One cause of this is lifestyle choices such as increased screen time and exposure to electronics blue light before going to sleep. a part of it.
 There are many repercussions to this including sleep disturbances. for example lack of sleep leads to excessive stress, and we know that stress leads to lots of cortisol production, which leads to the suppression of immune health.
 And susceptibility to the flu and colds.

 Also, everyone knows how one feels when they are sleep deprived.
 One is is just dragging all day long.
 Personally, I get muscle aches especially along the shoulders making me feel like I need to book a week-long massage session.

 A person who is sleep deprived is simply more susceptible to illness as the background work to strengthen all body systems and do necessary renal is not accomplished when sleep is disturbed.

 Exercise is great for weight loss, but it is also so essential as a way to keep the body vibrant and mental health in zen, and very important for immune health.
 When you exercise you get you to feel good hormones going and keep cortisol the stress hormones at bay.

 This keeps your immunity high also because it increases your circulation allowing more disease-fighting white blood cells to circulate. so go on bundle up and step outside for a nice brisk walk, and you will stay much stronger and healthier this winter and for months to follow.